Tips from our hygienists.

 Now, this does not mean that if a person has a cavity the people they come in contact with will automatically “catch a cavity”, but the bacteria found in cavities can actually be passed along.
 As a parent, doesn’t that sound a little scary?
 For instance, has your baby ever dropped his pacifier on the

 We know that there are bad foods for our teeth but we at Creekside Dental in Kennewick will share some foods and drinks that you may not have thought about.
 We will also share some foods and drinks that are much healthier for your teeth.
-Seven Worst Foods/Drinks 1) Carbonated beverages & other
+Seven Worst Foods/Drinks 1) Carbonated beverages & other drinks - The

 When it comes to my profession and family I usually try not make myself look like a “know it all”.
 I like to wait for my friends and family to come to me for advice rather than telling them what they should and shouldn’t be doing regarding their teeth.
 But this isn’t always the case.